-- 23.6.
-In the event of a tie in a vote on matters other than the appointment of persons, the motion shall be rejected. - 23.7.
-The members of the management board and the supervisory board members shall be authorised to attend the general meetings and as such have an advisory role in the general meetings.
+- 24.6 In the event of a tie in a vote on matters other than the appointment of persons, the motion shall be rejected. - 24.7 The members of the management board and the supervisory board members shall be authorised to attend the general meetings and as such have an advisory role in the general meetings.

-Meetings of holders of shares of a particular class.
+25. Meetings of holders of shares of a particular class, or a particular subfund respectively

-24.1.
-A meeting of holders of shares of a particular class shall be convened if so required by law, the Articles of Association, the management board, the meeting of priority shareholders or the supervisory board.
+25.1 A meeting of holders of shares of a particular class shall be convened if so required by law, the Articles of Association, the management board, the meeting of priority shareholders or the supervisory board.

-The provisions in Articles 21 to 23, inclusive, shall apply mutatis mutandis to such meeting.
+The provisions in Articles 22 to 24, inclusive, shall apply mutatis mutandis to such meeting.

-24.2.
-Resolutions by the meeting of priority shareholders shall be adopted in writing or electronically in a readable and reproducible manner.
+- 25.2 The provisions of the previous paragraph shall apply mutatis mutandis to holders of shares of a particular subfund (therefore a meeting of holders of all share types within a particular subfund together). - 25.3 Resolutions by the meeting of priority shareholders shall be adopted in writing or electronically in a readable and reproducible manner.